danielfrg/docker-conda-repo/README.md

 ## Common errors

-1. 403 on packages: this is usually because the container user cannot read the packages.
-Make sure all the `*.tar.bz2` files are readable by all users:
+**403 on packages**: This usually means that the container user executing nginx cannot read the packages.
-`chmod 644 *.tar.bz2`
+Make sure all the `tar.bz2` files are readable by all users: `chmod 644 *.tar.bz2`